illustration-library-mockup-short.png

 RH-illustration-library-portfolio-assets_refinement-faces.png

-To refine metaphors, the team gathered illustrations pertaining to each tech topic, and used the icon as a foundation for the other illustrations pertaining to that topic.
+To refine metaphors, the team collected illustrations for each tech topic and used the icon as a foundation for consistency.
 In this example below, you can see that the representation of containers in each illustration has been changed to match the hexagon shape of the icon, rather than having some hexagons, some squares, and some shipping containers here and there.

 RH-illustration-library-portfolio-assets_refinement-METAPHORS.png